hualuzhou/hualuzhou.github.io/_pages/research.md

 collaborations with other research groups and companies, and together advance the development of next-generation food systems.
-The ongoing projects are mainly focusing on 1) how to effectively encapsulate, protect, and deliver bioactive agents (such as vitamins,
+The ongoing projects are mainly focusing on 1) how to effectively encapsulate, protect, and deliver bioactive agents, and
-$\beta$-carotene, and polyphenols), and
-2) revealing physicochemical fundamentals in creating sustainable foods with desirable attributes (such as appearances, texture profiles, and nutrition).
+2) revealing physicochemical fundamentals in creating sustainable foods and biomaterials with desirable attributes.

 -----------------------